Company of Mineral and Battery Works: Union with Mines Royal

 In the 17th century the company was not particularly active, but periodically granted licences for mining or industrial activities that would infringe its rights.
 It probably informally amalgamated with the Society of the Mines Royal in about 1669.
-Ultimately in 1689, the passing of the Mines Royal Act effectively removed the monopoly mining rights of both companies, and the joint company became moribund.
+Ultimately in 1689, the passing of the Royal Mines Act 1688 (1 Will. & Mar. c.
+30) effectively removed the monopoly mining rights of both companies, and the joint company became moribund.

-In 1693, Moses Stringer was admitted to shares in both companies, being esteemed a person 'ingenious and propence to chemistry and mineral studies'.
-However nothing much happened until Stringer recovered the minute books in 1709 and called a meeting at his 'elaboratory' and foundry in Blackfriars, which delegated complete power to him as 'Mineral Master General'.
+In 1693, Moses Stringer was admitted to shares in both companies, being esteemed a person "ingenious and propence to chemistry and mineral studies".
+However nothing much happened until Stringer recovered the minute books in 1709 and called a meeting at his "elaboratory" and foundry in Blackfriars, which delegated complete power to him as "Mineral Master General".
 Some effort was made to exploit the companies' monopoly, by licensing mining, but probably with little success.

 Onslow's Insurance

 The companies' shares were bought in 1718 by a syndicate known as Onslow's Insurance, who wished to operate through a joint stock company.
-This was founded in 1717 and invited subscriptions for shares between August 1717 and January 1718 as the 'Mercer's Hall Marine Company' or the 'Undertaking kept at the Royal Exchange for insuring ships and merchandise at sea'.
+This was founded in 1717 and invited subscriptions for shares between August 1717 and January 1718 as the "Mercer's Hall Marine Company" or the "Undertaking kept at the Royal Exchange for insuring ships and merchandise at sea".
 They petitioned the Attorney-General for incorporation, but this was refused.
 They then bought the shares in the united Mines Royal and Mineral and Battery Works companies for £2904.
 14 shillings and operated through this.
 However the House of Commons concluded that this was illegal (and similar insurance schemes) were illegal.
 Ultimately, by agreeing to pay £300,000 off George I's Civil List debts, they were able to obtain a charter of incorporation as the Royal Exchange Assurance.